Pragma-Solutions-FR/ultimate-proxy-profile-switcher/README.md

     profile_id: "REPLACE_WITH_PROFILE_ID"
 ```

-**Where to find profile IDs:** go to [ultimate-proxy.com/profiles](https://ultimate-proxy.com/profiles), click the action icon next to a profile, and choose *Copy ID*.
+**Where to find profile IDs:** go to [ultimate-proxy.com/profiles](https://ultimate-proxy.com/profiles), click the action icon next to a profile, and choose `Copy ID`.

-**Where to find your API key:** go to [ultimate-proxy.com/profiles](https://ultimate-proxy.com/settings/api-keys), the key need the following scopes: workers read, workers write, profiles write
+**Where to find your API key:** go to [https://ultimate-proxy.com/settings/api-keys](https://ultimate-proxy.com/settings/api-keys), the key need the following scopes: `workers:read, workers:write, profiles:write`

 ### 3. Run

 ```bash
 ./ultimate-proxy-profile-switcher -config config.yaml
 ```

----

 ## CLI flags